Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Problem Setup and Governing Equations

 \subsection{Simulation Setup}

-We adapted MFM to a three-dimensional incompressible NS solver originally developed by \citet{Bose2010} and modified by \citet{Seo2015}.
+We adapt MFM solver to a three-dimensional incompressible NS solver originally developed by \citet{Bose2010} and modified by \citet{Seo2015}.
 The present DNS uses the fractional step method with semi-implicit time advancement \citep{Kim1985}.
 For the temporal difference scheme, we use second order Crank-Nicholson for the wall-normal diffusion and Adams-Bashforth for the rest of the terms.
 The solver uses a second-order finite spatial discretization on a staggered mesh \citep{Morinishi1998}.
 Also, we use a uniform grid in the streamwise and spanwise directions and grid-stretching in the wall-normal direction.
 The domain is periodic both in the spanwise and the streamwise directions, and the no-slip boundary condition is applied at the two walls.

 The numerical setup for the GMT solver is almost identical to that of DNS, except for two differences.
 The first is that GMT obtains the background velocity from the NS solver at every time step.
-The other difference is that GMT utilizes MFM forcing, hence the source term is adjusted each time step to force $V_i$ to be constant.
-Such unsteady forcing must be carefully used because the forcing term is constrained to the time-independent macroscopic space in our MFM analysis.
-Our justification for using unsteady forcing is discussed more in detail in Appendix A. In addition, the domain size convergence is presented in the same appendix.
+The other difference is that GMT utilizes macroscopic forcing, in order to maintain a desired macroscopic momentum field $V_i(x_2)$.
+To be most rigorous, the selected macroscopic forcing, $s_i(x_2)$, must be independent of time.
+Likewise, the resulting mean velocity field needs to match the pre-set $V_i(x_2)$ only after time averaging.
+However, constraining the simulations in this fashion, would require expensive iterations over which the entire simulation must be repeated after each adjustment of $s_i(x_2)$.
+To avoid this cost, in our implementation, we computed ensemble averages by averaging fields only in the $x_1$ and $x_3$ directions, and we constrained $s_i(x_2)$ at each time step such that $V_i(x_2)$ is matched to the pre-set $V_i(x_2)$. \corr{In other word, one can set $s_i(x_2)$ such that the homogeneous plane average of the temporal term ${\partial v_i}/{\partial t}$ in Equation~\ref{eq:GMT} becomes zero at each timestep.}

+However, in this implementation the resulting $s_i(x_2)$ is not perfectly time independent.
+Due to finite number of samples per time step, fluctuations in time are observed.
+One remedy to reduce these fluctuations is to increase the number of samples by selecting a longer domain in the $x_1$ and $x_3$ directions.
+We have performed such domain convergence studies in Appendix A indicating the adequacy of the selected domain size in our MFM analysis.